 Wendy Williams has become famed for her flippant chatter on her talk show.
-But when she joined Dr. Mehmet Oz on his show Aug.
-28, their conversation became serious as they discussed women's health topics ranging from weight loss to thyroid disease.
+But when she joined Dr. Mehmet Oz on recently, their conversation became serious as they discussed women's health topics ranging from weight loss to thyroid disease.
 Plus: Discover how to determine your ideal waist size and why it's so important.

 When dieters talk about their weight loss goals, they usually emphasize the number on the scale and their clothing sizes.
 But Dr. Oz says that another number can be even important when it comes to your health: Your waist size.
 If your waist is bigger than 35 inches, you have a higher risk of cancer, diabetes and heart disease.